Skip to main content

 • First: Timestamp attribute name

-• Second: Window duration
+• Second: Window duration (with time unit)

 Count-Based Windows